cmoody2/Tic_Tac_Toe_Super_Mario_Edition/README.md

  ![Tic-Tac-Toe win clear](./TicTacToe/readme_images/clearing_board.png)

  ## Closing Thoughts
  This was a both fun and informative way to test my ability with JavaScript.
-I was particularly proud with my recreation of the Super Mario Title screen using CSS and     implementing a gameplay video in the background to make appearance more dynamic.
+I was particularly proud with my recreation of the Super Mario Title screen using custom CSS and     implementing a gameplay video in the background to make the appearance more dynamic.